WaterNewt/PyRenderLab/README.md

 `pip3 install -r requirements.txt`
 - Run the setup file:
 `python3 setup.py install`

+## Important notes
+- The `img_path` attribute of the Texture class is functional but still in its infancy.
+This is due to its recent development.
+- This project is not made for commercial use.
+This is just a personal project of my mine.
+- All the 3D shapes in the library, are just classes inherited from the `Shape3D` abstract class.
+So feel free to add your own 3D shapes and contribute!

 ## Use
 Here is a sample script utilizing this framework